ray-project/ray/python/ray/rllib/README.rst

 Training API
 ------------

-All RLlib algorithms implement a common training API (agent.py), which enables multiple algorithms to be easily evaluated as follows:
+All RLlib algorithms implement a common training API (agent.py), which enables multiple algorithms to be easily evaluated:

 ::

     # Train a model on a single environment
     python train.py --env CartPole-v0 --run PPO